 Combining exercises (such as using a pull sled while doing a farmer’s walk)

 Like with any form of exercise, safety is a priority.
 It could be considered even more important with loaded carry because of the use of heavy weights.

-When carrying the weight, small steps are preferred so they don’t overextend.
+When carrying the weight, use caution with stride length.
+Small steps are preferred so they don’t overextend.
 They should also maintain full body tension throughout the exercise.

 Certain demographics may require specific recommendations or modifications.
-For example, when training young athletes, have them avoid carrying a weighted bar across their shoulders as this can hurt their back.
+For example, when training young athletes, have them avoid carrying a weighted bar across their shoulders as this can hurt their back (5).

 Are you ready to help your clients power through their strength goals?
 ISSA offers a Powerlifting course to teach you everything from the fundamentals to teaching, technique, and program design for maximum increases in strength.
 Check it out and begin to build your fitness business today!